benjaminpjones/ALife/README.md

 genomeAST currently reproduces reproductionFile's code.

-Organisms beyond the original are named xxx_xxxxxxxx, where x is a random letter.
+Organisms beyond the original are named xxx_yyyyyyyy, where x is a random number, and y is a random alphanumeric.
 The first three are used to indicate location in an alphabetically-sorted directory, and the last eight are maintained as a unique organism name.